codelings-net/codelings/debug/README.md

 If you do not have a `wasm` file you would like to debug, you can skip this step and use the sample `debug.wasm` file.

-If you have `wasm` file you want to debug:
+If you have a `wasm` file you want to debug:

 ```bash
 cd debug